- Optimizely Feature Experimentation

-This topic describes how to set up URL targeting for your Optimizely experiments without using pages.
+Set up URL targeting for your Optimizely Experimentation experiments without using pages.

 URL targeting specifies the pages where an experiment or campaign should run.
-In Optimizely, you can use reusable pages to set up URL targeting.
-Pages are great for reusing targeting conditions across multiple experiments, but they require some time and strategic thinking to set them up.
+You can use reusable pages to set up URL targeting.

 Targeting menu and options